Dipolar-Quantum-Gases/jaxfit/README.md

 JAXFit takes well tested and developed SciPy nonlinear least squares (NLSQ) curve fitting algorithms, but runs them on the GPU/TPU using [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html) for a massive fit speed up.
 The package is very easy to use as the fit functions are defined only in Python with no CUDA programming needed.

 JAXFit also improves on SciPy's algorithm by taking advantage of JAX's in-built [automatic differentiation](https://jax.readthedocs.io/en/latest/notebooks/autodiff_cookbook.html) (autodiff) of Python functions.
-We use we use JAX's autodiff to calculate the Jacobians in the NLSQ algorithms rather than requiring the user to give analytic partial derivatives or using numeric approximation techniques.
+We use JAX's autodiff to calculate the Jacobians in the NLSQ algorithms rather than requiring the user to give analytic partial derivatives or using numeric approximation techniques.

 We've designed JAXFit to be a drop-in replacement for SciPy's curve_fit function.
 Below we show how to fit a linear function with some data